 Here we help you understand how to use shelf and joinery lights within your project and take a look different application ideas and how to position the lights.
 A great architectural lighting tool, shelf lighting can add an indirect softness and at the same time create a feature in the room.
 Think of shelves as a window in the room or even like a wall light.

 The simplest option is to front light your shelves with a Contour LED strip.
 This requires a simple down stand on the shelf.
 Sometimes you can use bare LED tape on a heat sink however using a visible or reflective metal extrusion is usually the best solution.
 The choice depends on the detail and finishing of the shelf.
 This solution provides a very even light suitable for most objects.
 The Vorsa Dot track mounted flood and spotlight is also an effective solution for front lighting in shelves and joinery.
 With multiple different optics, it allows lighting to be tailored according to the display.

 A different concept for your shelf lighting would be to back light the shelf by using a Contour LED strip.
 You would conceal this with either a gap at the back of the shelf or a small upstand.
 This effect adds depth and is particularly successful when there are a combination of objects, particularly glass and books as the light shines through.
-This is very dramatic when lighting objects but works less well with books.
+This is very dramatic when lighting objects but works less well with a full library of books.

 3.Individual shelf lighting

 Miniature spotlights can be used to create focused pools of light onto specific objects as part of your shelf lighting scheme.
 This works to good effect when the shelves are divided into small sections with a single feature in each.
 Here the miniature Lucca 30 downlight lights each individual vase making them sparkle.
 The Minim is also a fantastic solution for discreet downlighting within shelving and can be used for recessed task and display lighting.